 The Independent School for the City is located in the heart of Rotterdam (NL), next to the Central Station in Rotterdam Central District - East.
-Our neighbours include Het Schieblock, Annabel, Biergarten Rotterdam, Roodkapje Rotterdam, Burgertrut, De Dépendance, Opperclaes and OMI Rotterdam.
+Our neighbours include Het Schieblock, Annabel, Biergarten, Roodkapje, Burgertrut, De Dépendance, Opperclaes, OMI and AFFR.
 The school is situated in a wonderful modernist building, by the illustrious Rotterdam architect Hugh Maaskant which was originally designed in 1955 for the Boekman firm and served as an office building, conference center and cafe-restaurant.

 Flexible space for rent

 The Independent School for the City is located in the heart of Rotterdam, just next to the Central Station.
 The School provides spaces for external parties to organize small-scale creative and corporate events such as brainstorming sessions, workshops and (book and film) presentations.
-The School’s auditorium can seat 80 people and offers professional AV and in-house catering options.
+The School’s auditorium can seat around 100 people and offers professional AV and catering options.

 Events that have taken place recently: